wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-arcgis-tutorial.md

     ![Set Identity Provider](./media/active-directory-saas-arcgis-tutorial/IC784745.png "Set Identity Provider")

-    1. In the Name textbox, type your organization’s name.
+    1. In the Name textbox, type your organization's name.
     2. For **Metadata for the Enterprise Identity Provider will be supplied using**, select **A File**.
     3. To upload your downloaded metadata file, click **Choose file**.
     4. Click **Set Identity Provider**.